200427-Revature-Training/milton_reyes_p1/p1Checkpoint.md

 + get method to compare user privileges
 ### Reimbursement && Status && Type
 + get method to list reimbursement requests

-...Users need to be able to see current and past requests
+ Users need to be able to see current and past requests
 + post method to save a new reimbursement request and type
 + post method to update reimbursement status